 A nursing cushion really is a lifesaver when it comes to breastfeeding.
 It gives your arms a much needed break by supporting them and helping you keep the baby’s posture upright with minimal effort.

-I suggest getting one with a removable cover that’s easy to clean such as a Boppy Nursing Pillow.
+I suggest getting one with a removable cover that’s easy to clean such as a Boppy Nursing Pillow (Amazon affiliate link).
 It slips easily onto your waist and can also be used by your partner for bottle feeding!

 Ways to Prevent and Remedy Painful Breastfeeding